Biochar-in-Hands-1

 • Local Economic Impact: Over 80 green jobs created, especially in disadvantaged areas like Valdosta.

-• Innovation: Wakefield leads in scaling dMRV-integrated biochar production with flexibility across both agricultural and industrial markets.
+• Innovation: Wakefield leads in scaling dMRV-integrated biochar production

 Additionality